Is a Misdiagnosis Considered Medical Malpractice?

 copy of washingtonian 1.png

-What Makes a Medical Misdiagnosis Negligent?
+When Is a Medical Misdiagnosis Considered Negligent?

 To recover compensation in medical misdiagnosis cases, your doctor must have exhibited negligence in giving you care.
 In these cases, the law asks whether your doctor provided you the level of care that would be expected from other similar doctors in their field.